Average Health Insurance Price in Lafayette

 Lafayette, LA is smaller city where an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short.
 That economic DNA directly affects what you'll pay for health insurance, which is priced about where you'd expect for a mid-range American market.
-With a median household income of $47K and a local market shaped by a price-competitive market where providers work harder for each customer, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $47K and a local market shaped by a price-competitive market where local businesses work harder for each customer, the pricing picture here is more nuanced than a single number suggests.

 What Matters Most